 - 1. Roll the console to a convenient position near the patient's bedside.
-Plug the power cord into a hospital-grade receptacle. - 2.
+Plug the power cord into a hospital-grade receptacle. - Caution.
+The console left and right side panels contain vents for air flow.
+Ensure the vents are not covered during operation. - 2.
 Lock a caster by stepping down on the tab above the wheel. - 3.
 At the rear of the console, near the upper left corner is the power switch.
 Turn the power switch on.

-Figure 4.22.
+Figure 4.24.
 Power switch and Power LED